AdobeDocs/marketo.en/help/marketo/release-notes/current.md

   * Landing Page Asset Details in Design Studio
   * Landing Page Asset Details in Marketing Activities

-* **Admin Control for the Next-Generation Experience Toggle Switch**: Admins have the ability to select which user types can access the toggle switch to view screens in the next-generation experience.

 ## Microsoft Dynamics Integration {#microsoft-dynamics-integration}

 * **Syncing of the Multiselect Optionset Field Type Generally Available**: Sync the multiselect optionset field type from Microsoft Dynamics to leverage in Smart Lists and Smart Campaigns for more granular audience targeting.
 Examples include: topics/products of interest, preferred modes of communication, and more.
 This new sync is available for Microsoft Dynamics version 9.X (including Dynamics 365 Online).